 First, we have created a new variable depending on whether the event at time 1 was positive, negative or neutral.
 We then performed a chi-square to test the association between the text’s valence at time 1 (positive vs. negative vs. neutral) and the question where participants could choose which of the three social media was most appropriate to share this event (Facebook vs. Instagram vs. Twitter/X).
 In this way, we were able to determine whether, depending on the valence of an event, users will turn to one social media platform rather than another to express themselves.
-Results showed that the social media chosen by participants is significantly associated with text's valence at time 1, χ2(4, N = 279) = 22.21, p < .001, Cramer’s V = .200.
+Results showed that the social media chosen by participants is significantly associated with text's valence at time 1, χ2(4, N = 279) = 22.21, p < .001, V = .200.
 Regardless of valence, only 9.32% of the participants chose Facebook.
 Concerning Instagram and Twitter/X, they were chosen in the same way to share negative events (44.94% and 46.07% of participants respectively).
 However, when the events were positive, 71.35% of the participants chose Instagram.

 The second method compared the norms of emotional expression on the three social media.
 A repeated measures ANOVA revealed that injunctive norms differed across platforms, F(2, 132) = 40.179, p < .001, η2 = .319.
 We found the same result for descriptive norms, F(2, 170) = 62.98, p < .001, η2 = .433.
 As can be seen in Figure 2, pairwise comparisons with the Holm correction showed that injunctive and descriptive norms were most positive for Instagram, followed by Facebook and Twitter/X (p.adj < .05).
-The Cohen's d for the pairwise comparisons for descriptive norms were d = -1.014 for Facebook vs. Instagram, d = 0.573 for Facebook vs. Twitter/X, and d = 1.588 for Instagram vs. Twitter/X. For injunctive norms, Cohen's d were d = -0.572 for Facebook vs. Instagram, d = 0.207 for Facebook vs. Twitter/X, and d = 0.779 for Instagram vs. Twitter/X.
+The Cohen's d for the pairwise comparisons for descriptive norms were d = - 1.014 for Facebook vs. Instagram, d = 0.573 for Facebook vs. Twitter/X, and d = 1.588 for Instagram vs. Twitter/X. For injunctive norms, Cohen's d were d = - 0.572 for Facebook vs. Instagram, d = 0.207 for Facebook vs. Twitter/X, and d = 0.779 for Instagram vs. Twitter/X.

 [Insert Figure 2]

+Therefore, these analyses provide more information on the socio-cultural context of social media.
+The findings revealed that the norms for emotional expression do differ between Facebook, Instagram and Twitter/X (Pilot RQ4).

 Discussion

 The pilot study provides new empirical insights for the main research.
-Indeed, the results emphasized the positivity bias (RQ1): when individuals imagined themselves sharing an event on social media, they tended to accentuate the positive aspects (Reinecke & Trepte, 2014).
-Results were more mixed for emoji use, since with the addition of covariates, the significant association between event valence and the number of emoji did not persist (RQ3).
-We also found no significant differences between the three platforms (RQ2).
-Still, the results revealed that the socio-cultural context differed between platforms (Masciantonio et al., 2024).
+Indeed, the results emphasized the positivity bias (Pilot RQ1): when individuals imagined themselves sharing an event on social media, they tended to accentuate the positive aspects (Reinecke & Trepte, 2014).
+Results were more mixed for emoji use, since with the addition of covariates, the significant association between event valence and the number of emoji did not persist (Pilot RQ3).
+We also found no significant differences between the three platforms (Pilot RQ2).
+Still, the results revealed that the socio-cultural context differed between platforms (Pilot RQ4) (Masciantonio et al., 2024).
 Indeed, participants associated Instagram with more positive content than Twitter/X and Facebook, which is consistent with the literature (Waterloo et al., 2018).